ginnyintifa/GPD_v1/README.md

 *`OS` refers to the survival status; `OS.time` refers to survival time.*

 We provide in our R package the mutation data file and clinical data file for a subset of TCGA ACC cohort, as well as the protein information data file holding PhosphoSitePlus PTM records and pfam domain records.
-Users can access these data after installing the package.
+User can access these data after installing the package.

 ```
 sel_acc_mutation